AbsaOSS/rialto/README.md

       interval:
         units: "days"
         value: 6
+  target:
+      target_schema: catalog.schema # schema where tables will be created, must exist
+      target_partition_column: INFORMATION_DATE # date to partition new tables on
 ```

 The configuration can be dynamically overridden by providing a dictionary of overrides to the runner.
 All overrides must adhere to configurations schema, with pipeline.extras section available for custom schema.